tj-tusharjain/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 Azure managed disks are block-level storage volumes managed by Azure and used with Azure Virtual Machines.
 Managed disks are like physical disks in an on-premises server, but they're virtualized.
 With managed disks, you only have to specify the disk type and the disk size, then provision the disk.
 After you provision the disk, Azure handles the rest.

 There are five types of managed disks: Ultra Disks, Premium solid-state drives (SSD) v2, Premium SSD, Standard SSD, and Standard hard disk drives (HDD).
-For information about each disk type, see [Azure managed disk types](disks-types.md).
+To learn about each disk type and decide which fits your needs, see [Azure managed disk types](disks-types.md).

 An alternative is to use Azure Elastic SAN as the storage for your virtual machine (VM).
 With Elastic SAN, you can consolidate the storage for all your workloads into a single storage back end.
 Elastic SAN can be more cost effective if you have many large-scale, I/O-intensive workloads and top-tier databases.
 To learn more, see [What is Azure Elastic SAN?](/azure/storage/elastic-san/elastic-san-introduction).

 ## Benefits of managed disks

+### Performance options

+The demands and needs of your workload can shift over time, either due to high demand during a holiday, sudden bursts of traffic, or scaling up to meet client needs.
+Azure managed disks have several capabilities you can take advantage of to improve their performance and match the shifting needs of your workloads.
+Different disk types offer different capabilities, some disk types have capabilities you can use to ensure their performance automatically shifts to meet the changing demands of your workload, others require manual adjustment, and other disk types can't do either.

+To learn about the options each disk type has, see [Overview of options to improve Azure managed disk performance](disks-performance-options.md)

 ### High durability and availability